secretstartups/handbook/content/job-families/finance/it-entapps-engineering.md

 ## Distinguished IT Enterprise Applications Engineer

-The Distinguished IT Enterprise Applications Engineer is a [grade 10](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the IT Manager, Enterprise Applications.
+The Distinguished IT Enterprise Applications Engineer is a [grade 10](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the Manager, IT Enterprise Applications Engineering or Director, IT Enterprise Applications Engineering.

 ### Distinguished IT Enterprise Applications Engineer Responsibilities